ErikFortune/fgv/libraries/ts-json/docs/ts-json.jsoneditorconverter._constructor_.md

 ## JsonEditorConverter.(constructor)

-Constructs a new Converter which uses the supplied editor
+Constructs a new [JsonEditor](./ts-json.jsoneditor.md)<!-- -->Converter which uses the supplied editor

 **Signature:**